davidrg/ckwin/README.md

         setenv.bat
         cd kermit/k95
         mk.bat
+        mkdist.bat

-This should leave you with a number of binaries in the current directory, the most interesting being:
+This should leave you with a number of bits in the dist subdirectory, the most most interesting being:

-* cknker.exe   - Console version of C-Kermit for Windows
+* k95.exe      - Console version of C-Kermit for Windows
 * k95g.exe     - Graphical version of C-Kermit for Windows

 Future stuff to do: